BA (Hons)

 • Explore what it means to be human by developing an understanding of the biological aspects of humanity and delving into a wide array of human societies, both past and present.

-• Gain a broad view of what makes us human, learning from lecturers from a variety of sub-disciplines.
+• Gain a broad view of the discipline of anthropology, learning from lecturers from a variety of sub-disciplines.

 • Get up close and hands-on with a range of materials, from human skeletal remains to archaeological finds, in our cutting-edge laboratories.